Go Back

 Instructions

-Chicken prep
+Chicken prep (or pork tenderloin)

 • Start by chopping the celery and onion into large pieces.
 Celery should be about an inch long and onion cut into eighths.
 Set aside.